 Nurture

-A nurture campaign focuses on building and maintaining a relationship with customers.
-It helps to guide customers through the customer journey with the ultimate goal of them becoming brand advocates.
+Nurture campaigns focus on building and maintaining customer relationships throughout their journey, with the ultimate goal of transforming them into brand advocates.

 Hubspot's nuture campaign